 Investments can fall as well as rise and you may find that the value of your SIPP does not meet your investment expectations.
 Past performance of investments is not necessarily an indication of future performance.
 You should also consider how long you are required to hold a particular investment and if this is suitable for your lifestyle and investment aims.
 If investing outside of the UK for example, you may experience higher dealing costs and may be subject to varying exchange rates.
 You should also be aware that the investment/s you choose may pose a liquidity risk and you should consider the timespan of your investment/s and how easily you can disinvest should you wish to do so.
 We do not give financial or tax advice under any circumstances.
-We may be asked to pass on information to you from a particular investment platform; this information should not be construed as us giving advice or recommendations of any sort.

 With the freedom to choose your own investments comes responsibility; you should make sure that you are comfortable making investment decisions.
-Please note that all of our SIPPs are denominated in British Pounds therefore you may experience bank charges when investing in products with a different currency.
-You may incur additional external charges depending on the particular investment provider you choose.
-Our charging schedule is described below and also on our website, www.hartleypensions.com.
+Please note that the Hubwise Hartley SIPP is denominated in British Pounds therefore you may experience bank charges when investing in products with a different currency.
+Our charging schedule is described below and also on our website, www.hubwise.co.uk.